zef-dev/convoworks-gpt/README.md

 * Navigate to the Configuration view and enable the Convo Chat platform (no additional settings are needed).
 * Use the shortcode to display it on the front end: `[convo_chat service_id="gpt-example-chat" title="Example Chat"]`

+## Service Templates

+### GPT Example Chat

+This template provides a simple and interactive chat experience.
+It includes a basic system prompt and, additionally, loads up to 10 pages into the chat context using retrieval-augmented generation (RAG).
+This approach makes it a ready-to-use chatbot for small business websites with a few pages, helping users find information that might otherwise be hard to locate.

+The template also includes a simple GPT function example that can generate a random number.

+This template is a solid base for building your next public-facing chat.

+### GPT Site Admin

+The GPT Site Admin template is designed as a robust AI assistant to help manage your system.
+In addition to basic instructions, this bot has access to PHP's `call_user_func()` function, enabling it to fetch and manipulate posts, create files, and more.

+For more details, check out [The GPT Site Admin: A New Era of AI Integration with WordPress](https://convoworks.com/the-gpt-site-assistant-a-new-era-of-ai-integration-with-wordpress/).

 ## Functions